 Leisure Suit Larry, Al Lowe’s gaming legacy, Part 1

 Al Lowe, an accomplished jazz musician, had been teaching music in public schools for well over a decade and as part of his duties with the school district, he had become somewhat involved with computers.
-When he came down with chickenpox and was stuck at home, he experimented with a terminal hooked up remotely to the school district’s PDP-11/70 minicomputer.
-In the time following, he borrowed various personal computers from the district before acquiring his first own computer, an Apple II Plus.
-Initially with the intent to write software that could help make his job easier but soon started experimenting with games he and his son could enjoy together.
+When he contracted chickenpox and was confined to his home, he started exploring the school district’s PDP-11/70 minicomputer remotely.
+The exploration sparked his interest and in the time that followed, he borrowed various personal computers from the district before acquiring his first own computer, an Apple II Plus.
+Initially with the intent to write software that could help make his job easier but was soon enjoying several of the early graphic adventures from On-Line Systems together with his son.

-With a background in education, Lowe decided to give the computer medium a try as an educational platform combining arcade and adventure with simple learning principles.
-The endeavor led to three developed titles, two of which were completed in time for the Applefest.
+Inspired by the games and with a background in education, Lowe decided to give the computer a try as an educational platform combining arcade and adventure with simple learning principles.
+An endeavor that led to three developed titles, two of which were completed in time for the Applefest.

-While the show experience was completely new and uncharted territory for Sunnyside Soft, On-Line Systems one of the major players in the consumer software market had been at it for the better part of two years.
-Ken and Roberta Williams had initially built the company upon its early graphic adventure games but had quickly managed to get a footing in the lucrative action and arcade market.
+While the show experience was completely new and uncharted territory for Sunnyside Soft, On-Line Systems, one of the major players in the emerging consumer software market, had been at it for the better part of two years.
+Ken and Roberta Williams had initially built the company upon its early graphic adventure games but had swiftly established a presence in the lucrative action and arcade market.

-Ken Williams was a big name in software, his skills and persona were liked and respected by many.
+Ken Williams was highly regarded in the software industry and liked and respected by many.
 When he went on the show floor he was met with smiles, conversations, and handshakes.
-One handshake that November 1982 would eventually come to leave a significant mark on gaming history.
+One handshake that December would eventually come to leave a memorable and lasting mark on gaming history.

-Both Dragon’s Keep and Bop-A-Bet had been marketed in educational magazines and had sold for a few months, out of Al and Margaret’s home, but the chance to have one of the biggest publishers behind their products with professional packaging, marketing, distribution, and sales, was an opportunity not to be missed.
-While other software publishers had shown interest in the games, they agreed to partner up with Ken and Roberta, not only had they come up with the best deal but they were local too, situated at the foothills of the Sierra Nevada mountain range only about 50 miles north of Fresno.
+Although Dragon’s Keep and Bop-A-Bet had already been marketed in educational magazines and sold for a few months from Al and Margaret’s home, the prospect of having one of the industry’s largest publishers support their products with professional packaging, marketing, and distribution was an opportunity too valuable to pass up.
+While other software publishers had expressed interest in the games, Al and Margaret opted to partner with Ken and Roberta.
+Not only did they offer the most favorable deal but they were local too, situated at the foothills of the Sierra Nevada mountain range only about 50 miles north of Fresno.

-For Lowe, this would turn out to be an encounter changing the course of his life.
-In the summer of 1983, he left his secure professional career behind, became a fully-fledged game designer at Sierra, and on the side built a lifelong friendship with the Williamses.
+Little did Lowe know that the encounter would turn out to change the course of his life.
+In the summer of 1983, he left his stable and professional career behind, became a fully-fledged game designer at Sierra, and on the side built a lifelong friendship with the Williamses.

 Al Lowe’s second game, Bop-A-Bet, an educational game to teach kids letter recognition and alphabetization.